-Describes the choice for fill of ghost cells on physical domain boundaries.
+Describes the choice for the filling of ghost cells on physical domain boundaries.

-exist but aren’t filled; you can put values into them and then apply a stencil that uses those ghost locations),
+DM_BOUNDARY_GHOSTED- ghost vertices/cells exist but aren’t filled; you can put values into them and then apply a stencil that uses those ghost locations

 This is information for the boundary of the PHYSICAL domain.
 It has nothing to do with boundaries between